Clay Soil: Tips for Amending & Improving Your Soil

 If you want other plants that won’t thrive in clay, buy containers and place them throughout your yard.
 Not only does it give you the ability to grow plants that prefer lighter soils, but containers provide variable heights and look amazing when they’re in full bloom.

 In my experience bulbs do not do well.
 Not only do they need warm soil, but they don’t do well when soil is soggy and can develop bulb rots.

 Best Cover Crops

 Some of the best cover crops for clay soil are clover, winter wheat, and buckwheat.
 Crops like alfalfa and fava beans have a deep tap root so they tend to pull nutrients into the topsoil and at the same time help with compaction.

 If you do opt to do a cover crop, till it into the soil at the end of its growing season.
 This adds extra plant matter that breaks down in the soil, adding more nutrition while breaking up soil clods.
-Be sure to till at least a couple weeks before replanting to start the decomposition process.
+Be sure to till at least a couple of weeks before replanting to start the decomposition process.

 Many clay soils are naturally more fertile than other soil types.
 The natural compaction of the soil tends to slow leaching, which would otherwise wash away many plant nutrients.

 You don’t have to water as often in clay.
 It retains moisture more readily than other types of soil, and you don’t have to add vermiculite or other water-retention amendments.

 You may not need to fertilize as often.
 Because the clay particles are so fine and tend to cling together, fertilizer tends to stay in the soil for longer.
 However, this doesn’t mean you don’t need to fertilize at all!
 You just may have to do it less often.

 Long Term Root Development

 Once plant roots have become established, the dense structure of the soil can be a great foundation for many types of plants.
 The roots will remain securely in place, and may be partially protected from temperature changes.